7 Games That Can Actually Teach Your Dog Something

-First, have someone else call out your name, “Where’s Karen?” then after that, you should call the dog.
+First, have someone else call out your name: “Where’s Karen?”
+After that, you should call the dog.
 If they come to you, they get reinforced, but if they go to somebody else, they get ignored.
 Once you have rewarded your dog for finding you, ask them to find another person.
 For example, say, “Where’s Rob?” and then Rob should call the dog to come.

 Learning the names of everyone in the family is more than just a cool party trick or a practical way to locate someone.
 It’s also another way to give the dog exercise without a lot of work on your part.

 There are many reasons to play tug with dogs, and one of the most obvious is that so many of them love it.
-More reasons: it’s interactive, a way to provide a dog with exercise in a relatively small space, and to help them stretch before another activity or rev them up before a competition (if that leads to a better performance).
+More reasons: it’s interactive, it’s a way to provide a dog with exercise in a relatively small space, and it can help them stretch before another activity or rev them up before a competition (if that leads to a better performance).

 The game requires that a dog knows (or learns) how to respond to cues to take a toy and to drop it, which are related skills.
 Incorporated into the game itself, they are easier to teach.
 The game is the reward for taking an object, and dropping it can be reinforced with a treat and then resuming the tugging.